ibm-cloud-docs/containers/vpc-security-group2.md

 ### Load balancer services security group
 {: #vpc-sg-kube-lbaas-cluster-ID}

 The default security group that is attached to all load balancers (ALBs and NLBs).
-The name of the security group is `kube-lbaas-<clusterID>` where `<clusterID>` is the ID of your cluster.
-Each cluster gets their own unique security group which is shared by all the load balancers in the cluster.
-The following example show the rules added to the load balancer security group by a cluster that uses a single ALB.
-The rules on this security group are added or deleted dynamically as load balancers are added, removed, or updated.
+- Each cluster gets their own unique security group which is shared by all the load balancers in the cluster.
+- The name of the security group is `kube-lbaas-<clusterID>` where `<clusterID>` is the ID of your cluster.
+- The rules on this security group are added or deleted dynamically as load balancers are added, removed, or updated.
 Note that SDNLBs do not support attaching security groups.
+- You can add rules to this security group.
+However, some rules might be removed if they are incompatible with the other rules or if they break functionality.(?)

 | Description | Direction | Protocol | Port or value | Source or destination |
 | ---- | ---- | ---- | ---- | ---- |